softprops/lando/README.md

-Lando's interfaces are based the [http](https://crates.io/crates/http) crate, designed as a framework-agnostistic and extensible http library, and extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed machinery to easily embed a rust application with one of lamdba's [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.
+Lando's interfaces are based the [http](https://crates.io/crates/http) crate, designed as a framework-agnostistic and extensible http library, and extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily embeding a rust application with one of lamdba's [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.